Urhobo language

-Urhobo is a South-Western Edoid language spoken by the Urhobo people of southern Nigeria.
-It is from the Delta and Bayelsa States.
+Urhobo is a Southwestern Edoid language spoken by the Urhobo people of southern Nigeria.
+It is spoken in Delta and Bayelsa States.

 Phonology

 Urhobo has a rather reduced system of sound inventory compared to proto-Edoid.
 The inventory of Urhobo consists of seven vowels; which form two harmonic sets, //i e ɛ a o ɔ u// and //ĩ ẽ ɛ̃ ã ɔ̃ õ ũ//.

 It has a conservative consonant inventory for an Edoid language.
 It maintains three nasals, and only five oral consonants, //ɾ, l, β̞, j, w//, have nasal allophones before nasal vowels.